DariusNetX/BagBrain-Dashboard/replit.md

-✓ Enhanced question pages with character-specific artwork and improved dark overlays ✓ Removed redundant corner character images in favor of full-screen background art ✓ Applied consistent visual styling across all 10 question backgrounds with proper contrast
+✓ Enhanced question pages with character-specific artwork and improved dark overlays ✓ Removed redundant corner character images in favor of full-screen background art ✓ Applied consistent visual styling across all 10 question backgrounds with proper contrast ✓ Added IQ Test intro page with degen-themed description and character background art ✓ Integrated "The IQ Test for Degens.
+Prove you've got Bags for Brains" messaging ✓ Created intro flow that displays before first question with "Start the Test" button ✓ Enhanced intro page with detailed test explanation and crypto culture context ✓ Applied consistent visual styling with background art and dark overlay for readability